nfdz/jason/README.md

 ## Usage

 * Create a new snippet: File -> New Snippet / Plus button / Ctrl+N
 * View a snippet: Click snippet in left table and snippet information will appear in right area.
-Using "View" button, snippet will be opened in configured code text editor (for example sublime text, eclipse, etc).
+Using "View" button, snippet will be opened in configured code text editor (for example atom, sublime text, eclipse, etc).

 TODO: edit